peterdgill/ShinyRFU/README.md

 Use v.0.2.0.
 Previous version v.0.1.1 has a bug that caused the program to crash when conditioning information is absent

 Tested with R4.2.2
-Make sure you load latest version of EUroformix 4.0.1
+Make sure you load latest version of Euroformix 4.0.1